MNP-Digital/gulp-registry/README.md

 The PostCSS configuration is exported as a function - `registry.config.postcss()` in the example above.
 It takes a `minify` argument (default: `true`) and an optional `options` argument (to override our opinionated PostCSS plugin defaults), and returns the configuration object.

-You can pass an `options` oobject as the second argument of the `postcss` configuration function in the format below, with property names matching processor names (hyphenated package names converted to pascalCase):
+You can pass an `options` object as the second argument of the `postcss` configuration function in the format below, with property names matching processor names (hyphenated package names converted to pascalCase):

 ```js
 {